particle-iot/docs/firmware/firmware.md

 {{/if}}

 {{#unless core}}
-`Serial2:` This channel is optionally available via the device's RGB Green (TX) and Blue (RX) LED pins.
-The Blue and Green current limiting resistors should be removed.
+`Serial2:` This channel is optionally available via pins 28/29 (RGB LED Blue/Green).
+These pins are accessible via the pads on the botton of the PCB [See PCB Land Pattern](https://docs.particle.io/datasheets/photon-datasheet/#recommended-pcb-land-pattern-photon-without-headers-) The Blue and Green current limiting resistors should be removed.
 To use Serial2, add #include "Serial2/Serial2.h" near the top of your app's main code file.

 If the user enables Serial2, they should also consider using RGB.onChange() to move the RGB functionality to an external RGB LED on some PWM pins.
 {{/unless}}